myforce/opal/samples/openphone/ReadMe.txt

 For Windows:
 ------------
-  1. Download the installer for wxWidgets, eg wxMSW-2.8.3-Setup.exe
+  1. Download the installer for wxWidgets, eg wxMSW-2.8.4-Setup.exe, or later

   2. Run the installer.